Introduction

 - Repack drone backpack for next assignment

-If anything was found in the inspection at home and maintenance was required then parts where ordered and worked would be done
+If anything irregular is found during the inspection at home and maintenance is required, then parts are ordered and

-aspect to this is that is a dedicated workspace clear of un-related junk.
+that I have a dedicated workspace clear of unrelated objects.
 I did not create maintenance logs but relied on me being

-the sole remote pilot with a single drone.
+the sole remote pilot with a single drone which meant all drone related events originated solely from my actions.

-While flying a dji[3] drone this approach seem to work well.
-Amazon and dji have a very healthy supply chain and the most I
+When I was piloting a dji[3] drone, this approach seem to work well.
+Amazon and dji have a very healthy supply chain and

 Grounded!

-No problem I thought since it was a maintenance task I had conducted more than once on a dji mavic drone.
-Total time for the work was less than 5 minutes once parts
+maintenance task I have conducted more than once on a dji mavic drone.
+Total time for the work is less than 5 minutes

-the 3d printable made, but the quality of the printer very much effected the output.
+affected the output.
 The resolution was not good enough.
-Interestly, printing the
+Interestly, printing the part cost $0.6 cents!

-Ok, that was a slew of logistical details I did not really care for.
-Now I know drone companies offer enterprise services and if it’s
+Ok, that was a slew of logistical details I did not really care to repeat.
+I now know drone companies offer enterprise

 Observations

-I disliked spending my flight time on logistics!
-That and not actually flying where the biggest setbacks.
-And I
+I dislike spending my flight time on logistics!
+That and not actually being out there flying were the biggest setbacks.

 3D print looks promising for prototyping drone parts.
 I need to understand 3D print materials and their tensile strength.

-As an owner of a consumer/retail drone the supply chain is outside your control.
-To so some degree the bigger, the better here.
+As an owner of a consumer/retail drone, the supply chain is outside your and my control.
+To some degree the bigger, the

-For example dji is one of the biggest drone companies out there and there is a health secondary market for parts.
+better here.
+For example dji is one of the biggest drone companies out there so there is a health secondary market for parts.

 FAA Regulation